WeblateOrg/docker/README.md

 You might want to use [Weblate docker-compose](https://github.com/WeblateOrg/docker-compose) to run Weblate.

+## Exposed ports

+In July 2019 (starting with the 3.7.1-6 tag), the containers is not running as root.
+As a consequence this has lead to changed exposed port from 80 to 8080.

 ## Docker hub tags

 You can use following tags on Docker hub: